anthonydip/electron-react-boilerplate/README.md

 - Change the `author` to your name
 - Change the `description` to your description of the application
 - Change the `appId` to your application ID
+- Replace all occurrences of  `electron-react-boilerplate` with your application/repository name

 ## Available Scripts